andrewcooke/pytyp/doc-src/index.rst

 Welcome to Pytyp's documentation!
 =================================

-Pytyp is a small collection of utilities that help you write declarative code: instead of saying how something should be done, you describe what the results look like (:ref:`examples <examples>`):
+Utilities that help you write declarative code: instead of saying how something should be done, you describe what the results look like (:ref:`examples <examples>`).

+Pytyp can help you:

 Describe Python 3 data in more detail :mod:`pytyp.spec.abcs` makes it